 Failure to protect a tenant’s deposit can lead to a fine up to three times the value of the deposit.
 It also means a landlord can’t rely on a Section 21 notice to evict a tenant.

-Prior to The Tenant Fees Act 2019, landlords could charge what they liked as a security deposit, which meant they could charge extra for pets and cleaning.
-Now, deposits are capped, and landlords can only request up to five weeks deposit if the annual rent is £50,000 or less.
+Prior to The Tenant Fees Act 2019, landlords would determine the deposit amount, now deposits are capped, and landlords can only request up to five weeks deposit if the annual rent is £50,000 or less.

 In an area where rents are low, such as the North East, this would amount to around £750, but in London, tenants would have to cough up a staggering £2,400 in addition to a month’s rent in advance.

-One month’s rent in advance, as well as six weeks’ worth of rent as a deposit, is a lot of money to find when you’re on a minimum wage zero-hours contract.
+One month’s rent in advance, as well as six weeks’ worth of rent as a deposit, is a lot of money to find.
 Not surprisingly, many tenants get into debt just to afford a deposit on a rental property.

 It is also dead money that sits in someone else’s account and earns no interest.